 End-end Deep Learning

-Together with collaborators from Carnegie Mellon University, I have been working on developing the so-called end-to-end deep learning, a combination of feature-extracting deep learning methods and low-level data primitives.
-In particle physics, these are individual digitized hits from a multitude of channels of the detectors.
-Our currently work focuses on multi-dimensional representations of such models and their application to identifying new particles and signatures of new physics in real LHC physics analyses.
+Together with collaborators, I have been working on end-to-end deep learning applications in particle physics, a combination of feature-extracting deep learning methods and low-level detector data representation.
+Our current work focuses on multi-dimensional representations of such models and their application to identifying new particles and signatures of new physics in real LHC physics analyses.
 For more information please take a look at recent publications for particle identification and jets using the end-to-end approach.

 Physics-inspired Deep Learning

 Parameter space of possible machine learning models is immense.
 However, physics conservation laws provide constraints that can help guide the creation of powerful models and individual layers within models.
 I work on introducing physics-inspired model layers that represent real physical quantities that can be formed from the input features.
 By comparing the resulting layers with known physical quantities of interest, we can infer the validity of such approach and perhaps find new insights in the data.
 A mixture of machine learning and particle physics may be a promising next step in machine learning applications to particle physics.

 Graph Neural Networks for Particle Physics